I used to overeat at weekends. A lot.

 It could be anything:

-Let's be honest here; there is always a reason to overeat and/or indulge our desires for processed food.
+Let's be honest here; there is always a reason to overeat and/or indulge our desires for all things processed and yum.

 We rationalise things away and completely give up our power to change in the process (see Thing 4)...